Google Maps™ Driving Directions (Home) » Oceania Maps » New Zealand Google Map

 The map below shows New Zealand with its cities, towns, highways, main roads, streets, and Street Views.
 To find a location, use the form below, type any city or place, view a simple map, and click the “show map” button.

 Hint: Look at the Street view in New Zealand or Oceania.
-All you have to do is drag and pull the little yellow man (named: Pegman) on the Google map above the desired location.
+All you have to do is drag and pull the little yellow man (named: Pegman) on the Google Maps above the desired location.
 After that, whenever it is available (more than 50 countries globally), blue stripes will appear to show the photos and details from Google’s regularly updated data image base.
 In case if you have signed in to your Google account currently, you may have a look at the satellite map of this country/area as well.

 The map of New Zealand, Oceania, is for informational use only.
 No representation is made or warrantied given any map or its content by Driving Directions and Maps site.
-The user assumes all risks of using this New Zealand Google map and facts/wiki.
+The user assumes all risks of using this New Zealand Google Maps and facts/wiki.

 About New Zealand in detail